AttusPacheco/LearningAboutSass/README.md

     - Example: `sass public/sass/base.sass public/css/style.css`

  - Compile using `Watch`

-    - Using the `watch` method, sass will check every change in the first file and compile every change made.
+    - Using the `watch` method, sass will check every change in the first file and compile every change made, and is the most pratic.
     - Example: `sass --watch public/sass/base.sass public/css/style.css`
     - To stop file watch, press `Ctrl + C`